python-ldap/python-ldap/Doc/reference/ldap.rst

    Integer where a non-zero value indicates that python-ldap was built with support for SSL/TLS (OpenSSL or similar libs).

+.. py:data:: INIT_FD_AVAIL

+   Integer where a non-zero value indicates that python-ldap supports :py:func:`initialize` from a file descriptor.
+The feature is generally available except on macOS when python-ldap is compiled with system libldap.

 .. _ldap-options: